OpenRepeater/documents/README.md

-Welcome to the RASPBERRY PI REPEATER CONTROLER Project.
+Welcome to the OpenRepeater Project.

 I am working to open source this project, so please WATCH this repository if your are interested.
 In the meantime, find out more information below.